 But books and more precisely the historians who have written essays using the methodology either underestimate or deliberately leave out not only the origins of this type of history but the politics of such history writing.

 Perhaps the most damaging aspect of the genre is its disdain for an understanding of the role consciousness plays in history.
 To be more precise how that knowledge comes about.
-It is one thing to rescue the working class from the past it is another to understand not only where it came from but how and where it get its ideas from.
+It is one thing to rescue the working class from the past it is another to understand not only where it came from but how and where it gets its ideas from.

 Stuart Hall who collaborated with Thompson on the New left project writing in NLR in 2010, shared Thompson’s downplaying of the need for historical materialist understanding when it came to the origins of the working class.
 “We had a deep conviction that against the economism of the Stalinist, Trotskyist and Labourist left alike, socialism was a conscious democratic movement and socialists were made, not born or given by the inevitable laws of history or the objective processes of the mode of production alone.”

-If historians writing about Thompson had bothered to read what Karl Marx had actually written on this subject then perhaps Thompson would no longer be labeled a Marxist historian so freely.
+If historians writing about Thompson had bothered to read what Karl Marx had actually written on this subject then perhaps Thompson would no longer be labelled a Marxist historian so freely.
 Writing the German Ideology Marx and Engels had this to say.

 The production of ideas, of conceptions, of consciousness, is at first directly interwoven with the material activity and the material intercourse of men, the language of real life.
-Conceiving, thinking, the mental intercourse of men, appear at this stage as the direct efflux of their material behavior.
+Conceiving, thinking, the mental intercourse of men, appear at this stage as the direct efflux of their material behaviour.
 The same applies to mental production as expressed in the language of politics, laws, morality, religion, metaphysics, etc., of people.
 Men are the producers of their conceptions, ideas, etc. – real, active men, as they are conditioned by a definite development of their productive forces and of the intercourse corresponding to these, up to its furthest forms.
 Consciousness can never be anything else than conscious existence, and the existence of men is their actual life-process.
 If in all ideology men and their circumstances appear upside down as in a camera obscura, this phenomenon arises just as much from their actual life-process as the inversion of objects on the retina does from their natural life-process.

 In direct contrast to German philosophy which descends from heaven to earth, here we ascend from earth to heaven.
 That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, to arrive at men in the flesh.
 We set out from real, active men, and by their actual life-process, we demonstrate the development of the ideological reflexes and echoes of this life process.
 The phantoms formed in the human brain are also, necessarily, sublimates of their material life-process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.
 Life is not determined by consciousness, but consciousness by life.
 In the first method of approach the starting-point is consciousness taken as the living individual; in the second method, which conforms to real life, it is the real living individuals themselves, and consciousness is considered solely as their consciousness.
 This method of approach is not devoid of premises.
 It starts out from the real premises and does not abandon them for a moment.
 Its premises are men, not in any fantastic isolation and rigidity, but in their actual, empirically perceptible process of development under definite conditions.
 As soon as this active life-process is described, history ceases to be a collection of dead facts as it is with the empiricists (themselves still abstract), or an imagined activity of imagined subjects, as with the idealists.